-By considering a cover of $X$ by affine open subsets where we can use local coordinates as above, we obtain the global Bernstein-Sato polynomial, that we also denote by $b_{\tilde{f}/\tilde{g}}^\alpha(s)$ if no confusion arises, as the least common multiple of the local Bernstein-Sato polynomials.
-Then the rationality result boils down to proving the existence of an integer $\ell\geq 0$ such that
+Consider a cover of $X$ by affine open subsets.
+On each of these subsets we can use local coordinates as before and get the corresponding local Bernstein-Sato polynomial with negative rational roots.
+The global Bernstein-Sato polynomial, that we also denote by $b_{\tilde{f}/\tilde{g}}^\alpha(s)$ if no confusion arises, is the least common multiple of such local Bernstein-Sato polynomials.